 An ETF, or exchange-traded fund, is a bunch of stocks and other investments all bundled together and traded like a single stock.
 An ETF can contain hundreds, even thousands of stocks and other assets.
 It may be industry- or region-specific, and some even include stocks from across the world.

 Investors like ETFs because they provide a convenient way to invest in certain market segments without researching and buying tons of individual company stocks.
 For example, let’s say you want to invest in solar energy.
-You could take a whole year to research individual solar energy companies, pay commissions on every trade, and set up tools to monitor 100 different stocks you now own.
+You could take a whole year to research individual solar energy companies, pay commissions on every trade, and use the best stock market tracking apps and websites on your own.
 OR… you could purchase a solar energy ETF in a single trade and voila, you’re invested in solar energy.

 In addition to added convenience and lower trade fees, ETFs are lower risk than individual stocks.
 If you invest in a solar energy ETF and one of the companies within tanks, guess what?
 The other thousands of companies within the ETF are doing fine, so your investment is safe.

 In summary, if buying stock is an investment into a single company, an ETF is like an investment into a whole country, industry, or other market segment.

 Mutual funds are similar but different from ETFs.
 Both are “grab bags” of stocks and other assets that generally represent an entire market segment, but differences emerge in how they’re traded and managed.